Argentina Passport Through Investment for High-Net-Worth Individual

 Why U.S. and Canadian Companies Set Up Businesses in Argentina

 Due to the same time zone as the U.S. and Canada and significantly lower labor costs, many North American companies are establishing operations in Argentina.
-The minimum salary for white-collar employees with English language skillsin Argentina ranges between $300 and $600 USD per month.
+The minimum salary for white-collar employees with English language skills in Argentina ranges between USD 600 and USD 2000 per month, whereas in the US, they would be paying three times more for the same specialist.

 Cost-Effective Workforce